cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   to the KDF

 The PSK SHOULD be of length Nh bytes or longer, and SHOULD have Nh bytes of entropy or more.
-See {#security-psk} for a more detailed discussion.
+See {{security-psk}} for a more detailed discussion.

 ~~~~~